virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 imageUrl
-    *String* - The URL to a variant specific image of this line item of the color and style the item was ordered by the customer.
-If possible provide a high quality image.
-This will be used to help the customer identify his previous purchases at a later stage in the Virtusize widget.
+    *String* - The URL to a variant specific image of this line item of the color and style the item was ordered in by the customer.
+If possible, provide a high quality image.
+This will be used to help the customer identify their previous purchases at a later stage in the Virtusize widget.
 In case there is no variant specific image available, please provide the default product image.